rbergm/PostBOUND/README.md

 The shell enviroment is setup to have PostBOUND available in a fresh Python virtual environment (which is activated by default).
-Furthermore, all Postgres and DuckDB utilities are available on the _PATH_ (if the respective systems have been build during the setup).
+Furthermore, all Postgres utilities are available on the _PATH_.

 > [!TIP]
 > If you want to install PostBOUND directly on your machine, the